Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 Example 2:

-This exampple demonstrates that the for statement is capable of declare multiple variables in the initialization section and to execute multiple statements in the iteration or update section.
+This example demonstrates that the for statement is capable of declaring multiple variables in the initialization section and executing multiple statements inside the iteration or update section.

 ![for-example2.png](images/for-example2.png)